Why your IT Provider may be the Weakest Link in Cybersecurity at your Company

 Our clients are governed by laws and regulations such as the Health Insurance Portability and Accountability Act of 1996 (HIPAA); the Payment Card Industry Data Security Standard (PCI DSS), and the Federal Information Security Management Act (FISMA), just to name a few.

 But remarkably, there are no regulations or regulators in the IT Industry.
 IT service providers are not governed by compliance laws.
 It’s almost as if the IT industry is its own Wild West.
 For fly-by-night companies, having little or no regulations is a wonderful thing.
 Any kid with a laptop can create a website and offer IT Services for Northeast Ohio businesses.
 There’s no one looking over their shoulder to see what controls they have in place to protect your systems.
+Don’t let your IT provider be the weakest link in cybersecurity at your company.

 IT service providers are not governed by compliance laws.